KenM4sters/sandbox_engine/README.md

 - At the moment, my render system involves creating meshes from geometries and materials and adding buffer attributes like normals and texture coordinates manually, at the cost of creating new glbuffers.
 Initially, I liked this idea of seperating the a game object into 3 different classes, but this doesn't really implement well with loading external 3d models - I need a single, revised way of rendering where an obejct can take in a single vector of some struct that defines all the buffer attributes that are needeed, as well as container of textures - high priority.
 ### Const Keyword
 - I have a bad habit of assuming mutability, and then only specifiying for non-mutability if it's really necessary/obvious to me that that something shouldn't be changed.
 As a result, the const keyword can be found very sparsly throughout the program, and almost never for functions - high priority (maybe I should use rust more often...)
+### Uses of smart pointers, regular pointers and references
+- I feel as if I need to clamp down on being consistent with these different ways of passing my reference.
+While I realise that not all of them may be viable in any particular circumstance (references can't be null, for example), not much thought goes into which one I should use at the moment - Being honest with myself, it's generally just what I feel like using, which obviously should not be the case - high priority.
 ---
 ## Progress - 12/03
 - In the middle of a complete refactoring of the rendering system (meshes, lights, shaders, textures etc...), with the ambition to achieve something much less verbose and with cleaner abstractions.